melhosseiny/devart-template/project_summary.md

 A piece that explores our quest for space exploration, and our contradictory desire to encounter something that is both alien and ethereal.

-Visitors are invited to gaze at blank displays with attached eye trackers, seeking the gaze of otherworldly beings.
-Visitors are made aware of catching another's gaze by faint static and luminescence that grows in intensity and beauty as they steadily and intently gaze at it.
+Visitors are invited to gaze at blank displays with attached eye trackers, seeking the gaze of imaginary beings.
+Visitors are made aware of eye contact by faint static and luminescence that grows in intensity and beauty as they steadily and intently gaze at it.

-The intention is to reimagine our existence as beings that transcended matter but are still able to communicate in a primitive way.
+The intention is to reimagine our existence as beings that transcended matter but are still able to communicate.
 The project aims to understand, auralize and visualize this transient connection.

 <!--## Link to Prototype
 NOTE: If your project lives online you can add one or more links here.
 Make sure you have a stable version of your project running before linking it.